wejendorp/local-collection-sync/README.md

 This will make collections work in offline mode, or just present cached data until the server gets around to responding.

+## Future
+Keep track of unsaved models and sync when possible.

 ## Installation

     $ component install wejendorp/local-collection-sync